 Learning about my digital footprint, I found out that I am a little more disagreeable than agreeable.
 I also received the feedback from the personlization engine that I get along well with others - especially once they have proved themselves to be trustworthy.
-Also, I learned from the machine that I seem to have a healthy skepticism about others’ motives, but that this doesn’t stop me from considering others to be basically honest and decent human beings.
+Also, I learned from the machine that I seem to have a healthy skepticism about others’ motives, but that this doesn’t stop me from considering others to be basically honest human beings.

 I find that I tend to worry quite a lot.
-On a scale from 1 to 10, where 1 indicates not worrying at all and 10 indicates worrying a lot, I give myself a 7.
+I On a scale from 1 to 10, where 1 indicates not worrying at all and 10 indicates worrying a lot, I give myself a 7.
 Some reasons why:

 - I often find myself thinking / reflecting on many things in life.